Clothes can be difficult to declutter as there are lots of variables. Fluctuations in fashion, season and fit can alter the wearability of an item.

 Declutter your clothes by devising a capsule wardrobe

 Instead of deciding what to throw away, create a capsule wardrobe of useful basics to keep.
-Items plentiful enough to get you through a washing cycle, and coordinated enough so that they can be mixed and matched for ultimate versatility.
+Items plentiful enough to get you through a washing cycle, and coordinated enough so that they can be mixed and matched.
 The contents depend on your lifestyle.
 Outside of your new selection, everything else is bundled up and removed.

 Exceptions – fat clothes, skinny clothes, formal-wear, niche attire